A Unified Framework for High-Dimensional Analysis of M-Estimators with Decomposable Regularizers: Problem Formulation and Some Key Properties

 In general, it is not difficult to find subspace pairs that satisfy the decomposability property.
-As a trivial example, any regularizer is decomposable with respect to $\ModelSet = \real^\pdim$ and its orthogonal complement $\ModelSetPerp = \{0\}$.
-As will be clear in our main theorem, it is of more interest to find subspace pairs in which the model subspace $\ModelSet$ is ``small'', so that the orthogonal complement $\ModelSet^\perp$ is ``large''.
+As a trivial example, any regularizer is decomposable with respect to $\ModelSet= \real^\pdim$ and its orthogonal complement ${\ModelSet^\perp}= \{0\}$.
+As will be clear in our main theorem, it is of more interest to find subspace pairs in which the model subspace $\ModelSet$ is ``small,'' so that the orthogonal complement $\ModelSet^\perp$ is ``large.''
 To formalize this intuition, let us define the projection operator

-with the projection $\Pi_{\ModelSetPerp}$ defined in an analogous manner.
-To simplify notation, we frequently use the shorthand $\ProjModel{u} = \BigProjModel{u}$ and $\ProjModelPerp{u} = \Pi_{\ModelSetPerp}(u)$.
+with the projection $\Pi_{{\ModelSet^\perp}}$ defined in an analogous manner.
+To simplify notation, we frequently use the shorthand $u_{\ModelSet} = {\Pi_{\ModelSet}(u)}$ and $u_{\ModelSet^\perp} = \Pi_{{\ModelSet^\perp}}(u)$.

-Of interest to us are the action of these projection operators on the unknown parameter \mbox{$\thetastar \in \real^\pdim$.} In the most desirable setting, the model subspace $\ModelSet$ can be chosen such that $\ProjModel{\thetastar} \approx \thetastar$, or equivalently, such that $\ProjModelPerp{\thetastar} \approx 0$.
-If this can be achieved with the model subspace $\ModelSet$ remaining relatively small, then our main theorem guarantees that it is possible to estimate $\thetastar$ at a relatively fast rate.
-The following examples illustrate suitable choices of the spaces $\ModelSet$ and $\Bset$ in three concrete settings, beginning with the case of sparse vectors.
+Of interest to us are the action of these projection operators on the unknown parameter $\param^*\in\real^\pdim$.
+In the most desirable setting, the model subspace $\ModelSet$ can be chosen such that $\param^*_{\ModelSet} \approx\param^*$ or, equivalently, such that $\param^*_{\ModelSet^\perp} \approx0$.
+If this can be achieved with the model subspace $\ModelSet$ remaining relatively small, then our main theorem guarantees that it is possible to estimate $\param^*$ at a relatively fast rate.
+The following examples illustrate suitable choices of the spaces $\ModelSet$ and $\overline{\ModelSet}$ in three concrete settings, beginning with the case of sparse vectors. \begin{exas}[(Sparse vectors and $\ell_1$-norm regularization)] Suppose the error norm ${\|\cdot\|}$ is the usual $\ell_2$-norm and that the model class of interest is the set of $\kdim$-sparse vectors in $\pdim$ dimensions.
+For any particular subset $\Sset\subseteq \{1, 2, \ldots, \pdim\}$ with cardinality $\kdim$, we define the model subspace